clydebarrow/esphome-docs-hugo/content/guides/diy.md

 finding inspiration for new projects and finding other ESPHome-enthusiasts on the web.

 This page purposefully has little moderation.
 Found something great or have something to share?
-Great, create a pull request on GitHub adding the link to this file ([Edit this page on GitHub](https://github.com/clydebarrow/esphome-docs-hugo/blob/current/content/guides/diy.md))!

 The usual rules of don't be an asshole apply - don't put your link at the top of the list unless it's truly exceptional, etc.